CreeveyLab/fast_triplet_count/README.md

 # fast_triplet_count
-This tool reads a fasta file (either gzippped or uncompressed) and calculates the frequency of all triplets (codons if the data provided are CDS sequences).
+This tool reads a fasta file (either gzippped or uncompressed) and calculates the frequency of all triplets.
 It is designed to do this extremely quickly so that it can be run on thousands of genomes.
 When run an a standard desktop computer on all 44K prokaryotic genomes from Ensembl (using a bash 'for' loop to run on all the genomes), it completes in under 1hour 40 mins (approx 6 genomes per second).

 ## Prerequisites: